BLURRING THE LINES OF HEALTH AND SAFETY

 The barriers and uncertainty felt when treating workplace health and safety as a joint entity is increasingly becoming a problem of the past.
 Lawrence Waterman, founding partner of the Park Health and Safety Partnership and former head of health and safety for the London Olympic Delivery Authority, changed the meaning of the phrase forever when he approached health and safety processes together within the Olympic Park construction project.
 The project of building the sporting complex for the 2012 Summer Olympics and Summer Paralympics, employing 80,000 with 80 million man hours finished with zero fatalities; the first time ever for an Olympic construction project.

-In presentations since, including at a British Safety Council Event in 2014, Waterman detailed the rationale behind his approach of putting the same emphasis, time and handling on health management as safety.
+In presentations since, including at a British Safety Council Event, Waterman detailed the rationale behind his approach of putting the same emphasis, time and handling on health management as safety.
 This process involved planning the work with health in mind - from the initial risk assessment process to site monitoring, developing worker/supervisor understanding, and demonstrating how actions help to drive wider standards.

 Waterman contextualised the issue, recounting first hand experience of where health was regarded as difficult to understand and manage, with immediate causes not obvious.
 “Put simply”, he said, “ it was always meant to be health and safety”.
 Treating both with equal importance improves life expectancy and quality of life, creates healthier workers that will be more productive, and elevates business reputation and legacy.”